DhruvGupta130/tictactoe/README.md

-Sure!
-Here’s the updated README without the license section and with additional content to enhance it:

 # 🎮 Tic Tac Toe

 Welcome to the **Tic Tac Toe** game!
 This classic game lets you challenge a friend to see who can get three in a row first.
 It's a fun way to test your strategy and have a good time! ✨